michael-ouyang-projects/Spring-Transaction/README.md

 # Spring-Transaction
-Some Practice Relate to Spring Transaction
+Some Practice Related to Spring Transaction Management

+1. Propagation
+2. Multi-Thread